• Menu

 Others simply have tastes so expensive that you can’t afford anything that’s on their list.

-There’s no doubt that these people make shopping harder than you’d like.
-A few questions, however, may make shopping for these folks just a little easier.
+Whenever you’re faced with finding a gift for someone who is difficult to buy for, a few questions, can make shopping for these folks just a little easier.
 And who knows?
 This might be the year when you hit the jackpot and leave them asking, “How did you know?

 Ideas for gifts for hard to buy for folks on your list

-Observe what the person likes to eat – after all, it’s something we all do (some of us even do it several times a day).
+Observe what the person likes to eat – after all, it’s something we all do (some of us even do it several times a day LOL) .
 Perhaps a gift certificate to their favorite restaurant or a goody basked filled with their favorite snacks would hit the proverbial sweet spot.

 For those who live in more isolated areas or who are home bound, consider spending a day in their kitchen filling their freezer with their favorite dinners they can heat up later.
 You buy the groceries, visit with them in the kitchen while you cook, and they reap the benefits of your culinary skills at their convenience.